Agile Testing: Best Practices, Benefits, Drawbacks, and More

 • Technical expertise.
 In agile QA, it’s especially important that testers have strong technical skills that enable them to assist developers in conducting various test checks.

 • Greater demands on testers.
 Agile projects are based on continuous testing, which involves the participation of testers right from the very beginning of the software development cycle.
-Quite often, testers need to write user stories even before developers start coding, making the whole process challenging for the QA team.
+Quite often, testers need to write user stories even before developers start coding, making the whole process quite challenging for the QA team.

 • Absence of quality measurement metrics.
-There are no quantifiable metrics, allowing testers to estimate their testing efforts, making the testing process even more challenging.
+There are no quantifiable metrics, allowing testers to estimate their testing efforts, making the testing process more challenging.

 It’s worth noting that most of these challenges can be mitigated with the right approach.
 We’ll talk about it later in the section covering the agile testing best practices.

-Types of Testing Methods in Agile
+Types of Testing in Agile

 By and large, there are four popular types of testing methods used in agile.
 Further down, we’ll delve into the intricacies of each of them to understand how they work and how they can help you.

-The BDD approach is about communication.
+BDD approach is about communication.
 Testers, key stakeholders, business analysts, and developers get together to discuss the goals of the project and create scenarios for the behavior of features.
 These scenarios are written in a special format known as the Gherkin Given/When/Then syntax and touch upon the following situations:

-• “Given the initial context”,
+• “Given the initial context”

-• “When an event takes place”,
+• “When an event takes place”

 • “Then deliver results”.

-Acceptance test-driven development (ATDD)
+Acceptance Test-Driven Development (ATDD)

 Acceptance Test-Driven Development involves the inputs of three different roles – the customer, developer, and testers.
 The customer’s focus is directed on the problem, the developer is looking for a solution, while the tester tries to foresee all possible situations where things could go wrong.

-Exploratory testing
+Exploratory Testing

 Exploratory testing is aimed at discovering bugs and issues that often go unnoticed during testing using functional tests, user-centric scenarios, and Test-Driven Development (TDD).